shylkymc/Exploring-NewYork-City-High-Schools-/README.md

 The schools, which have more white or Asian students, are more successful than other schools, which have more Hispanic or black students.

-The school with higher percentage of female are a little more successful in SAT exams.
+The schools with higher female percentages are a little more successful in SAT exams.